-Te Arawa and its crew left Hawaiki after a conflict over food resources involving Houmaitawhiti and his sons Tamatekapua and Whakatūria against the chiefs Toi and Uenuku.
-When Whakatūria was killed, Tamatekapua departed on the Arawa, having kidnapped Ngātoroirangi (Ngātoro) from the Tainui canoe to act as his navigator.
+Te Arawa and its crew left Hawaiki after a conflict over food resources which pitted Houmaitawhiti and his sons Tamatekapua and Whakatūria against the chiefs Toi and Uenuku.
+When Whakatūria was killed, Tamatekapua departed on Te Arawa, having kidnapped Ngātoroirangi (Ngātoro) from the Tainui canoe to act as his navigator.
 He also abducted Whakaotirangi, the wife of Ruaeo, a prominent man of the village.
 While at sea Tamatekapua also tried to seduce Ngātoro’s wife.
-In retribution Ngātoro threatened to destroy the canoe in Te Korokoro-o-te-Parata (the whirlpool of Te Parata) but relented at the crew’s pleading.
+Ngātoro threatened to destroy the canoe in Te Korokoro-o-te-Parata (the whirlpool of Te Parata) but relented at the crew’s pleading.
 According to some accounts the canoe was saved by a mystical shark (arawa), for which the canoe was named.

 When the canoe arrived at Whangaparāoa near East Cape, a chief named Taininihi, mistaking the flowers of the rātā or pōhutukawa tree on the shore for kura (red feathers), threw away his own red feather head-dress.
-Te Arawa explored the Bay of Plenty, the Coromandel Peninsula and Tāmaki (Auckland) areas, before making final landfall at Maketū Harbour in the Bay of Plenty.
+Te Arawa explored the Bay of Plenty, Coromandel Peninsula and Tāmaki (Auckland) areas before making its final landfall at Maketū Harbour in Bay of Plenty.

 The descendants of Tama’s contemporary chiefs Hei, Tapuika and Waitaha occupied the country around Maketū.
 The offspring of Tama’s descendant Rangitihi occupied the Rotorua lake area.
 Ngātoro's progeny remained in the Taupō district and were eventually dominated by Ngāti Tūwharetoa.